Table of Contents

 - GP First: Always rule out other causes and get your baseline NHS care.

-- Self-Check: Track your symptoms, energy, and habits to see the patterns.
+- Self-Check: Track your symptoms to see the patterns beyond the scale.

-- Snapshot Testing: Use a structured Blue Horizon panel (like our Gold or Platinum tiers) if you need a deeper look at the "cofactors" like Magnesium, Cortisol, and Vitamin D that influence your progress.
+- Snapshot Testing: Use a structured panel (like Gold or Platinum) to find the "missing links" like Magnesium, Cortisol, or Vitamin D.

 FAQ